MuhammadSeyam/Student-Retention-Predictor/README.md

    - Calculates new metrics like GPA, completion rates, financial ratios, and total earned hours.

 2. **Columns_Dictionary.ipynb**
-   - A reference notebook containing a dictionary describing each column.
+   - A reference notebook containing a dictionary describing each column of the file **Student_Done.csv**.
    - Explains the purpose of columns like `STUDENT IDENTIFIER`, `Major_Category`, `Need_Coverage_Ratio`, and academic metrics.
    - Useful for understanding dataset structure and for analysis.